• Monpazier Square evening sun

 Shops and Facilities

 The village of Monpazier is approximately 400 metres by 220 and has fewer than 600 inhabitants.
-It has two mini-markets, 2 butchers, 2 boulangeries, 9 restaurants, an ice cream parlour, contemporary and traditional cafes, a library, a newsagent/bookshop, farm produce shops and over 20 assorted clothes, antique, craft and jewellery shops.
+It has two mini-markets, 2 butchers, 2 boulangeries, 9 restaurants, an ice cream parlour, contemporary and traditional cafes, a library, farm produce shops and over 20 assorted clothes, antique, craft and jewellery shops.

 Artists and craftsmen (artisans) including a glassblower, ceramic sculptor, frame-maker, watchmaker, potters and marquetry, all have workshops (atéliers) and showrooms in the village.
 The village pharmacy tends to the wellbeing of inhabitants and visitors with support from local doctors and nurses.